 Even so, some people, despite their best intentions, can’t quit smoking.
 So what’s to be done?
 Are we to throw our hands up and admit defeat?
 Are we to simply shower scorn on the smokers we know?
 Well, a recent research study, conducted at the Oregon Health and Science University, suggests that there may be a middle path.

 In this study, pregnant women unable to quit smoking were randomized to either receive a placebo pill or 500 mg of , and their newborns were then tested for .
-Babies born to women who smoke are at a higher risk for and lifelong problems in lung function, and the study was performed to determine whether this would help counteract the effect of in utero exposure to smoking.
+Babies born to women who smoke are at a higher risk for and lifelong problems in , and the study was performed to determine whether this would help counteract the effect of in utero exposure to smoking.
 Giving vitamin C doesn’t fix anything, per se, as it doesn’t address the fact that smoking is the real problem, but it does aim to mitigate the damage caused by smoking, and the results were promising.

 The researchers found that while smokers receiving a placebo had very low blood levels of vitamin C, smokers who received the vitamin C had blood levels of vitamin C that were nearly the same as non-smokers.
 This correction of a ‘smoking-induced vitamin C deficiency’, if you want to call it that, had important effects.
 The newborns of the smokers who received vitamin C had improvements in lung function as compared to their non-vitamin C counterparts, which from the outset puts these children in better standing for their long-term health.
 The authors note that this finding should have important repercussions in public health, and I would agree with them.